 Whatever the reason, you can rest assured that there are plenty of substitutes for vegetable oil, regardless of what you’re making.

 Read on for an extensive guide of all your varied choices, and when it’s best to use each.

 Before we look at the best way to substitute vegetable oil in particular dishes, let’s see what alternative oils are great candidates.

-However, its strong flavor means that it is not ideal for baking.
+However, its strong flavor means that it isn’t ideal for baking.

-Some experts suggest the healthy fatty acids in coconut oil can lower blood cholesterol, and provide quick energy to your body and brain.
+Some experts suggest the healthy fatty acids in coconut oil can lower your blood cholesterol and provide quick energy to your body and brain.

 It has a high smoke point that works well for frying, roasting, or grilling.

 However, the downside is that avocado oil tends to be more expensive.